fastrgv/SliderPuzzles/README.md

 * winSlide.bat (win64: win10+win11)
 * macSlide.sh (OSX)
-* gnuSlide.sh (linux)
+* gnuSlide.sh (linux)  [ ognuSlide.sh works on old linux versions ]

 Note that any individual app may still be executed from the directory appropriate to your O.S.
 For example, on Windows you can CD to bin\win\ and then type "csok" to run Sokoban.

 ===========================================================================
 ## Compiler Scripts
-There are 3 scripts included.
+There are 3 sets of scripts included.
 They differ in where the executables are put.
 With many different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place, particularly since windows needs colocated DLLs.

 These build scripts work for GNU Ada [with its own g++].
-See ./alternateBuildScripts/ for more examples.

 The latest scripts have elliminated the need to use the "gnatcoll" library simply by compiling from source 3 additional tiny files, a small subset of gnatcoll, that are actually used.